somKrooz/SpeedTreeUSD/readme.md

-# Tool for importing speedTree tree assets using stmap and meshData
+# Tool for importing speedTree assets using stmap and meshData

 # Installation